My Long Engagement Has Been Hard — Here's How We've Made It Work

 "You’ve changed."
-It’s a phrase that often comes with undertones of frustration and judgement; an implicit mourning of the person you once were and a suggestion that the new version of yourself is essentially worse.
+It’s a phrase that often comes with undertones of frustration and judgment.
+There's an implicit mourning of the person you once were and, often, a suggestion that the new version of yourself is essentially worse.
 It's something I've said to myself quite a lot recently.

 The pandemic has accelerated change for many of us, often brought on through reasons or things outside our control: loss, work insecurity, illness, grief.
-According to a July 2021 report conducted by the think tank Global Future, just under one in 10 Brits had considered breaking up with their partner or starting a new relationship.
-"In many ways the pandemic has created the perfect psychological conditions to reconsider our lives," the report reads, describing the pandemic as a "sudden shock" necessary to jolt us out of routine.
+And that translated into our relationships, too.
+Just under one in 10 people considered breaking up with their partner or starting a new relationship, according to a July 2021 report conducted by the think tank Global Future.
+"In many ways, the pandemic has created the perfect psychological conditions to reconsider our lives," the report reads, describing the pandemic as a "sudden shock" that jolted us out of our routines.

 Advertisement

 I got engaged in early 2019 and, like many, had countless wedding plans changed by the pandemic.
 We even gave up on the idea altogether before finally going ahead and getting something booked for August 2022.
 Today, with my purse in my lap and about to pay a deposit for a wedding band, I am a totally different person from the one bending down on one knee in 2019.
-I have a new job and have transformed my prior unhealthy relationship with work (more free time to overthink everything — yay!).
-I even look like a different person — I stopped dyeing my hair, grew it out, gained weight and therefore have a whole new wardrobe.
+I have a new job and have transformed my prior unhealthy relationship with work.
+I even look like a different person — I stopped dyeing my hair, grew it out, gained weight, and therefore have a whole new wardrobe.
 He's different, too.
 He stopped drinking (which formed the fabric of both of our social lives pre-pandemic) and has decided on a whole new career in a new industry.
 The way we relate to each other has subtly shifted, too.
 We're more insular, quieter, less ambitious, dependent.

+At this point, we’ve heard and reheard love stories of pandemic proposals, and also many tales of heartbreak.
+How the pandemic impacted couples varied drastically, based on both internal and external stressors the couples faced, according to a paper published last year in the journal American Psychologist.
+Researchers found that COVID-19-related pressures could increase hostility and withdrawal, which could undermine couples' overall relationship quality.
+This may, in turn, create tensions that weren't there when the pandemic began.

 Advertisement

-At this point, we’ve heard and reheard love stories of pandemic proposals, and also many tales of heartbreak.
-According to a poll of 400 Brits conducted by Stowe Family Law, around 75% of couples who separated or got divorced during the pandemic say they had no tensions before the pandemic began.
-This is enough to give anyone cold feet, especially those of us hanging out in the not-quite-married-phase.
+This is enough to give anyone cold feet, especially those of us hanging out in the not-quite-married phase.
 What happens if a long engagement, mixed with personal changes to yourself and your partner triggered by the global crisis, has you wanting to pull a season one Rachel Green?

-According to one 2018 US study, which polled 1,000 people, 20% of engagements get called off before the wedding.
+But it's not just TV — more engagements than you'd think get called off before the wedding.
 The longer you're engaged, the more time there is for this to happen — which is perhaps for the best.
-In 2020 it was guesstimated that 64% of all weddings in the UK would be postponed or cancelled altogether.
-Separate studies suggest that most marriages which fail do so within the first two years.
-Arguably, it is better that the relationship fails before you go to the trouble, expense and rigmarole of marriage.
+Arguably, it is better that the relationship fails before you go to the trouble, expense, and rigmarole of marriage.
 Allison Raskin, 33, has been open online about her distrust of long engagements after a bad experience with her own.
 "Having my fiancé abruptly walk out on me six months into our engagement completely changed my view of engagements," she says, before quipping: "I am willing to get engaged again, but that person will have to marry me the next day."

 Advertisement